Mercerenies/latitude/spec/ch5_literals.md

     meta sigil name (someExpr).

+## Literal Objects

+There are several predefined objects which are related to literals.
+All of these objects are stored in a table in read-only memory, called the literal object table, or simply the literal table.
+Many of these objects can also be accessed using specific names from global scope.

+ * The nil object, accessible from the global `Nil` slot, is a special object used to denote the general concept of emptiness.
+ * The Boolean object and its two subobjects, the true and false objects, define, appropriately, the Boolean notions of true and false.
+They are accessible from, respectively, the global names `Boolean`, `True`, and `False`.
+ * The string object, number object, and symbol object, denoted as `String`, `Number`, and `Symbol`, respectively, in the global scope, are used to represent string, numeral, and symbolic literals.
+The literal string object has a primitive field containing the empty string, the literal number object has a primitive field containing the floating-point value positive zero, and the literal symbol object has a primitive field containing the symbol with the empty string as its name.
+ * The method object, denoted `Method` in the global scope, is used to represent method literals defined in the code.
+Note that, unlike string, number, and symbol objects, the method object has an empty primitive field and does *not* contain a method in its primitive field.
+This is to prevent the method object from accidentally evaluating, resulting in confusing and undesired results.
+ * The stack frame object and file header object are used, respectively, in reporting stack traces and in loading source code files.
+These are accessible using the respective global names `StackFrame` and `FileHeader`.
+Their usage is discussed in more detail in [TODO: This].

+Note that these objects will be referred to as "literal objects", or as "objects from the literal table".
+This does not imply anything about the object itself; literal objects are still ordinary objects in the language.
+All it implies is that the object can be found in the literal table.
+So, for instance, the literal method object is the object that defines a method in the literal object table, and a method object is any object that has the literal method object as a direct or indirect parent.

+Implementations are free to place additional entries in the literal object table, but once the process has finished being started up and is running user code, objects can neither be added nor removed from the literal object table, as it is intended to be in read-only memory.

 ## Literals

 A method literal consists of any number of statements, all terminated by dots, enclosed in curly braces.
-A method literal results in a clone of the method object.
-The method object is the initial value of the global `Method` slot.
+A method literal results in a clone of the literal method object.
 The cloned object will have a primitive field containing the method's inner code.

-A numerical literal will result in a clone of the number object, which is the initial value of the global `Number` slot.
-The number object has a primitive field containing the floating-point value positive zero.
+A numerical literal will result in a clone of the number object.
 The resulting cloned object will have a primitive field containing the numerical value of the literal.
 Note that the at-brace syntax `@(..., ...)` is also a numerical literal, which results in a complex number whose real part is listed first and whose imaginary part is listed second.

-A string literal will result in a clone of the string object, which is the initial value of the global `String` slot.
-The string object has a primitive field containing the empty string.
+A string literal will result in a clone of the string object.
 The resulting cloned object will have a primitive field containing the string value enclosed in the literal.
-This applies both to raw strings and ordinary strings, but DSL strings are treated differently, as detailed [TODO:
+This applies both to raw strings and ordinary strings, but DSL strings are treated differently, as detailed [TODO: This].
-This].

 A symbol literal that begins with a single-quote (`'`) or a quote-paren (`'(`) will result in a clone of the symbol object.
-The symbol object is the initial value of the global `Symbol` slot.
-The symbol object has a primitive field containing the empty symbol.
 The resulting cloned object will have a primitive field containing the symbol value enclosed in the literal.
 In the quote-paren case, the enclosing parentheses are not included in the symbol's name.
 In either